core-wg/comi/draft-ietf-core-comi.md

 #### FETCH examples {#fetch-example}

-This example uses the current-datetime leaf and the interface list from {{ietf-system}}.
+This example uses the current-datetime leaf from module ietf-system [RFC7317] and the interface list from module ietf-interfaces [RFC7223].
 In this example the value of current-datetime (SID 1723) and the interface list (SID 1533) instance identified with name="eth0" are queried.